 As well as those three, there were numerous King Penguins lying on their tummies, scratching their wings and generally being pretty awesome.
 As we were part of a group and still had to drive to Tierra del Fuego.
-After an hour it was time to leave.
+After an hour at the penguin colony, it was time to leave.
 I genuinely could have stayed and watched them all day.
 Looking at the photos takes me back to that moment in an instant so for me it was totally worth the visit.

-You might like 15 awesome wildlife experiences
+You might like to read 15 awesome wildlife experiences

 Why chose Parque Pingüino Rey in chile?